 When faced with overwhelming choices and timeline constraints, mistakes can be made when specifying and purchasing hydraulic hoses.
-In this blog, we’ll go over some of the more common ones.
+In this guide, we’ll go over some of the more common considerations.

 Don’t Buy On Upfront Price Alone

 This one can cause future problems immediately upon purchase.
 Some buyers will only consider the price of the hydraulic hose when making a selection.
 The problem is that hydraulic hose pricing can vary dramatically, causing confusion.
 Those who select either the cheapest option or the middle of the road option may not fully understand what they are getting.
 A standard product will likely be the cheapest option, but what about the lifetime cost?
 A premium product could more than double the lifespan of the standard option.
 It’s not all about upfront price.